Accessibility tools

 Ged is the chair or a member of the following committees or groups on behalf of ECT:

-Chair: Clinical Leadership Board and Directorate Performance Meetings
+Chair of: Clinical Leadership Board and Directorate Performance Meetings.

-Member of: Trust Board, Partnership Forum, Cheshire and Merseyside CEO Provider Group, Greater Manchester Provider Federation Board, Cheshire East ICP Board, Local Negotiating Committee
+Member of: Trust Board, Partnership Forum, Cheshire and Merseyside CEO Provider Group, Greater Manchester Provider Federation Board, Cheshire East ICP Board, Local Negotiating Committee.
+Representative of the Corporate Trustee for East Cheshire NHS Charity.

 Qualifications: PG Dip Public Service Leadership, CIPFA Chartered Public Finance Accountant, DMS Diploma in Management studies, NHS Leadership Academy Award in Executive Healthcare Leadership.